-- Bubble Wrap – Apply the bubble wrap on the area that you do not want to be scratched.
-When your cat tries to do that, it will break the bubbles, which will make noise.
-Cats are not fond of sudden noises and it might associate it with a negative experience.
+- Bubble Wrap - Apply the bubble wrap on the area you do not want to be scratched.
+When your cat tries to do that, it will break the bubbles, making noise.
+Cats are not fond of sudden noises and might associate them with a negative experience.

-- Balloons – This is the upgraded version of using bubble wrap.
-Simply apply some small balloons in the area that you do not want to be touched.
-When your cat scratches, it will break the balloons and the sound will keep it away for a while.
+- Balloons - This is the upgraded version of using bubble wrap.
+Simply apply some small balloons in the area you do not want to be touched.
+When your cat scratches, it will break the balloons, and the sound will keep it away for a while.

 Step 2 - How to tell your cat that it should use a scratcher instead

-To solve this riddle, you have to think about your cat’s motives.
+To solve this riddle, you must consider your cat's motives.
 It wants to assert its authority in a place of high social importance to you.
-Your best possible choice is to place a scratching post or its scratcher of choice right next to your couch.
+Your best choice is to place a scratching post or its scratcher right next to your couch.

 This way, you can have your entire message delivered.
-If you have more than one scratcher, place the other one next to your bed or another place where you spend a lot of time in.
+If you have more than one scratcher, place the other next to your bed or where you spend a lot of time.
 Help your cat show you that it also has a place in that space.
 It is as simple as that.

 The Importance of Education